-The purpose of the immunohistochemical staining is to make tissue and cell antigens visible.
-The Plus AP Kits, Broad Spectrum is a highly sensitive detection kit intended for use in immunohistochemistry and immunocytochemistry.
-The method is based on the streptavidin-biotin system which means that a biotinylated secondary antibody binds to several molecules of a conjugate composed of streptavidin and alkaline phosphatase.
+The purpose of immunohistochemical staining is to make tissue and cell antigens visible.
+The Plus HRP Kit, Broad Spectrum is a highly sensitive detection kit intended for use in immunohistochemistry and immunocytochemistry.
+The method is based on the streptavidin-biotin system which means that a biotinylated secondary antibody binds to several molecules of a conjugate composed of streptavidin and horse radish peroxidase.
 Visualisation occurs via an enzyme-substrate reaction in the presence of a colourising reagent which permits microscopical analysis.
-The biotinylated secondary antibody in the Plus AP Kit, Broad Spectrum is polyvalent.
-With this kit it is therefore possible to detect mono- and polyclonal primary antibodies and sera obtained from mouse, rabbit, rat, and guinea pig.
+The biotinylated secondary antibody in the Plus HRP Kit, Broad Spectrum is polyvalent.
+Therefore this kit can detect mono- and polyclonal primary antibodies and sera obtained from mouse, rabbit, rat, and guinea pig.